risehendar/Fast/README.md

-# Rapid Prototyping Framework for Cybersecurity Applications on Heterogeneous Computing with FPGA
+# FAST : Rapid Prototyping Framework for Cybersecurity Applications on Heterogeneous Computing

 The Rapid Prototyping Framework for developing cybersecurity applications using FPGA-based heterogeneous computing systems.
 This framework provides an easy-to-use platform for building and testing secure systems that integrate hardware and software components.